SSEH5644 Neurological Rehabilitation

 - 6 points

-- The unit focuses on the knowledge, skills and clinical evidence around the assessment, prescription and delivery of exercise for clients with neurological conditions and comorbidities.
+- The unit focuses on the knowledge, skills and clinical evidence around the design, development and delivery of therapeutic interventions for clients with neurological conditions and comorbidities.

 The unit will be assessed using a combination of blended learning assessment and feedback, incorporating theoretical and practical elements, problem-based learning, case study analysis, and simulated learning modes.

-- Students are able to (1) demonstrate foundation knowledge related to neurological conditions and the assessment, prescription and delivery of exercise interventions; (2) identify potentially adverse responses during exercise, and demonstrate the ability to set up a safe environment for the neurological client; and (3) demonstrate knowledge of evidence-based practice in neurological exercise rehabilitation, and an understanding of the multidisciplinary neurological care environment.
+- Students are able to (1) analyse foundation knowledge related to neurological conditions and the assessment, prescription and delivery of therapeutic interventions; (2) evaluate potentially adverse responses during therapy, and demonstrate the ability to set up a safe environment for the neurological client; (3) analyse knowledge of evidence-based practice in neurological rehabilitation; and (4) demonstrate an advanced level of understanding of the multidisciplinary neurological care environment.

-- Indicative assessments in this unit are as follows: (1) objective structured clinical examination (OSCE) and (2) workbook and quizzes.
+- Indicative assessments in this unit are as follows: (1) theory exam; (2) course workbook; and (3) skills and safe practice assessment.
 Further information is available in the unit outline.